 The Limousine Bus stops at both terminal 1 and 2 at the airport and takes passengers to a range of drop off points in Osaka and the Bay Area.
 Note that the bus doesn’t stop at all hotels and so you may need to take additional transportation from drop off to reach your hotel.
 Click here to find out more about departure time and drop off points.

-The bus to areas in Osaka takes around 1 hour or so (depending upon the drop off location) and costs ¥1600 (A$22) per adult and ¥800 (A$11) per child.
+The bus to areas in Osaka takes around 1 hour or so (depending upon the drop off location) and costs ¥1600 (approx. $18 AUD) per adult and ¥800 (approx. $9 AUD) per child.
 You can buy tickets at the airport or at the ticket desks near the airport – click here for more information.
-Alternatively, you can purchase online via Klook.
-Click here to purchase tickets via Klook.
+Alternatively, you can purchase online via Klook – Click here to book tickets online

 From Osaka Airport